A Unified Joint Optimization of Training Sequences and Transceivers Based on Matrix-Monotonic Optimization: Introduction

 \item For the joint optimization of linear TPCs and training sequences, the spatial correlation of antennas experienced at the transmitter is taken into account.
 Moreover, both statistical CSI and estimated CSI are discussed.
 More explicitly for the former scenario, the transmitter only has statistical CSI information, while the receiver relies on the estimated CSI.
-By contrast, for the latter case, the transmitter and the receiver have the same estimated CSI, i.e. the feedback channel between the transmitter and receiver are assumed to be perfect.
+By contrast, for the latter case, the transmitter and the receiver have the same estimated CSI, i.e. the feedback channel between the transmitter and receiver is assumed to be perfect.

-\item Our matrix-monotonic optimization framework of \cite{XingTSP201501} derived for separate transceiver optimization or training optimization is extended here to the new joint matrix-monotonic optimization concept, which jointly optimizes our linear TPC and the training sequence.
-Based on our new joint matrix-monotonic optimization, the optimal structures of the linear TPC matrix and the training sequence matrix are derived.
+{ \item Our matrix-monotonic optimization framework of \cite{XingTSP201501} derived for separate transceiver optimization or training optimization is extended here to the new joint matrix-monotonic optimization concept, which jointly optimizes our linear TPC as well as the training sequence, and judiciously allocates the system resources to optimize the effective performances of integrated pilot-aided MIMO communication systems.
+Based on our new joint matrix-monotonic optimization framework, the optimal structures of the linear TPC matrix and of the training sequence matrix are derived.
 Therefore, the resultant joint optimization problems can be significantly simplified.
-Although the original joint optimization problems are complex, the proposed solution is of appealingly low complexity, which provides valuable guidelines for practical system designs.
+Although the original joint optimization problems are complex, the proposed solution is of appealingly low complexity, which provides valuable guidelines for practical system designs. } \end{itemize}